davidahmann/focusos/README.md

 **Your AI Chief of Staff for Slack.**

-This repository contains the high-fidelity YC demo build for Focus OS.
+This repository contains the high-fidelity demo build for Focus OS.
 It demonstrates how the system transforms chaotic Slack communication into structured, prioritized "Work Objects," enabling founders to make decisions 10x faster.

 ## 🌟 Features